rabbitmq/rabbitmq-website/docs/logging.md

 ## Log Message Categories {#log-message-categories}

 RabbitMQ has several categories of messages, which can be logged with different levels or to different files.

-The categories replace the `rabbit.log_levels` configuration setting in versions earlier than 3.7.0.

 The categories are:

  * `connection`: [connection lifecycle events](#connection-lifecycle-events) for AMQP 0-9-1, AMQP 1.0, MQTT and STOMP.
  * `channel`: channel logs.
 Mostly errors and warnings on AMQP 0-9-1 channels.